 Don’t forget your binoculars.

-In New Brunswick, nature is all around you, and many species of birds live in and migrate to our wilds and our cities.
-So birdwatching here is fascinating.
+Many species of birds live in and migrate to New Brunswick's wilds and cities, making birdwatching here fascinating.
 Take it slow.
 Wait patiently, and remain in the moment.
 You will be rewarded with great sightings, and maybe even a “lifer”—a bird you see for the first time.

 If you’re new to birdwatching, just enjoy what you see on your strolls—you will spot something beautiful.
 And if you’re a seasoned birder, grab your binoculars, field guide, notebook, and camera, and step quietly into our nature.
 Our shores and marshes are rich in nutrients that provide food and shelter to breeding and migratory birds.
 And our varied ecosystems (from forest to mountain to seaside) attract a great diversity of species—birds of prey like bald eagles and ospreys, shorebirds like plovers, and countless varieties of warblers and ducks.